 Politics and International Studies (POLIS) at The Open University has an international reputation for research in International Relations, Comparative Politics, and Political Theory.
-POLIS scholars have regional expertise in Europe, Africa, Asia and Latin America and welcome applications for research supervision across a wide range of topics, including security, foreign policy, development, democratization, identity and political thought.
+POLIS scholars have regional expertise in Europe, Middle East, Africa, Asia and Latin America and welcome applications for research supervision across a wide range of topics, including security, foreign policy, development, democratization, identity and political thought.
 Research within POLIS is organised around two broad research areas: 1) International Relations; and 2) Democratic Politics: Performance and Participation.
 With more than 400 publications included in the Open University’s Online Repository, POLIS academics are prolific and making a significant contribution to academic thought, publishing cutting edge research in highly ranked journals.
 They also play a leading part in national and international conversations about politics; regularly giving evidence to parliamentary committees, advising government, linking up with civil society actors and informing major television and radio programmes on political themes.

 - POLIS staff work on a wide range of topics, including Iranian, British, German, Russian, Indian and Chinese foreign and security policies, the politics of the Belt and Road Initiative in South Asia, democracy and populism in Europe and Latin America, political history and biography, and contemporary social and political thought.

 - POLIS staff regularly provide expert commentary for national and international media, including the BBC, CNN, France 24, the Guardian, the Financial Times, The Telegraph, Sputnik International World Service and BBC radio.

 - POLIS members have close links with government and the policy community, contributing evidence and expertise to the UK’s 2020 Integrated Review, the Digital, Culture, Media and Sport Select committee, the Foreign Affairs Select Committee, the Public Administration Select Committee, the International Development Committee, the House of Lords International Affairs and Defence Committee and the Ministry of Defence.